 The issue can usually be fixed by subscribers clearing their tucson.com “cookies.”
 We understand this is not an optimal solution, but it does fix the problem in most cases.

 The Activation process simply links your print account information with the online tucson.com, opening our entire website, and all digital products to you with no restrictions.

 As a home delivery subscriber, your subscription includes Full Access to all of our online content.
 However, in order to access the online content, you’ll need to “Activate” your account.

-From time to time, our system does not recognize a zip code / phone number combination entered by a subscriber on our Activation page.
-Sometimes, this occurs when customers have multiple personal phone numbers, and simply entered the wrong one.
+From time to time, our system does not recognize the information entered by a subscriber on our Activation page.
+Sometimes this occurs when customers have multiple accounts.
 Other times, due to system glitches, our system simply does not recognize the email address.
 If you have any trouble activating your subscription, please e-mail firstname.lastname@example.org or call 1-800-695-4492.